chrishantha/jfr-flame-graph/README.md

 ## How to generate a Flame Graph

-There are helper scripts, to generate the flame graphs.
+There are helper scripts, to generate the flame graphs in `./build/install/jfr-flame-graph/bin` directory.

-You must extract the distribution in order to run helper scripts.

 For example:

 ```
-cd build/distributions/
-unzip jfr-flame-graph-*.zip
-cd jfr-flame-graph-*/bin
 ./create_flamegraph.sh -f /tmp/highcpu.jfr -i > flamegraph.svg
 ```
 Open the SVG file in your web browser.